godotengine/godot-docs/classes/class_hingejoint.rst

 Description
 -----------

-Normaly uses the z-axis of body A as the hinge axis, another axis can be specified when adding it manually though.
+Normally uses the z-axis of body A as the hinge axis, another axis can be specified when adding it manually though.